Promist-Moon/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Tuiniverse home folder.

+**Q**: How do I edit only one tag for a specific student without affecting the others?<br>
+**A**: You’ll need to specify both the edited tag and the tags you want to keep in order to see the changes.
+For example, if a student currently has the tags `earlyLesson` and `moreExplanation`, and you want to change `earlyLesson` to `lateLesson`, use the edit command as follows:
+`edit [INDEX] t/lateLesson t/moreExplanation`

 --------------------------------------------------------------------------------------------------------------------